issue

 Response by Petland: An Open Letter to the Editor (originally posted at www.petland.com; link removed from Petland website)

-NOTE: The Hunte Corporation has also received at least two Rural Development Business and Industry Loans from the USDA.
+NOTE: The Hunte Corporation received at least two Rural Development Business and Industry Loans from the USDA.
 As researched and quoted by Prisoners of Greed:

 "We submitted a Freedom of Information Act request to the USDA for copies of the loans given to The Hunte Corporation [of the papers received, much of the information was redacted]...
 It appears that the company originally asked for $750,000 on July 5, 2000 but increased that amount to $2.8 million.
 That loan is due in 2010.
 Then in September 17, 2001, they received another loan for $900,000 which was due in 2008.
 They may have received ealier loans in 1996.
 According to the loan documents, these $3.5 million dollar loans were secured by accounts receivable and inventory.
 The papers say that, in 2002, The Hunte Corporation had 150 employees and $26 million dollars in sales."